Pucur/wayland-screensaver/README.md

 sudo apt install xscreensaver xscreensaver-data xscreensaver-gl xscreensaver-gl-extra xscreensaver-data-extra swayidle
 ```
 ## Changelog 🔁
+- Version 1.7 So I figured it out (again), that only killing the swayidle is not enough, it needs also the Xscreensaver to be killed, because other X11 apps (even if you using wayland), can call its API.
+Also the grace timer is removed because it was unneccesarry, not that caused the issue.
 - Version 1.6 Added Grace time for the script, checking if the process really running, killing swayidle process when inhibit activated
 - Version 1.5 Brand new app as I can say, I learend a much about swayidle, now the code is simplier, faster, stronger, better.
 Added more easier variables to set up, more transparent than before.
 - Version 1.3